LearningRegistry/LearningRegistry/docs/spec/Data_Model_and_API_Attributes_and_Behaviors/index.rst

-.. _h.mm60gf-1u077v:
+.. _Resource Data Filtering:

 -----------------------
 Resource Data Filtering
 -----------------------

 All resource data publishing services and resource data distribution services apply filters to resource data.
-If a `Network <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.1cq79ogiyvxn>`_ `Node <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.1cq79ogiyvxn>`_ `Filter <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.1cq79ogiyvxn>`_ `Document <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.1cq79ogiyvxn>`_ is stored at a node, the filter SHALL be applied to a resource data description document before the document is stored at the node.
+If a :ref:`Network Node Filter Document <Network Node Description Data Model>` is stored at a node, the filter SHALL be applied to a resource data description document before the document is stored at the node.

 Either a custom filter or expression-based filters MAY be defined.
 If there is a custom filter (expressed in custom code at the node), expression-based filters SHALL be ignored.